 Receiving a DMCA complaint can be a bit of a shock the first time it happens.
 Most people have no idea what to do when one comes in.
-The answer depends on your specific situation, but you should at least contemplate filing a DMCA counter notice to fight the claim.
+The answer depends on your particular situation, but you should at least contemplate filing a DMCA counter-notice to fight the claim.
 Let’s look at why this is the case.

-Suddenly, there were websites in which people all over the world could communicate.
+Suddenly, there were websites through which people all over the world could communicate.
 Just launching a site became incredibly easy with programs such as WordPress.
-While commentators made jokes about the web being all about porn, the truth is communities were forming online.
-Information was exchanged in these communities.
-Unfortunately, the sharing of imagines, videos, songs and such constituted copyright infringement although most people posting did not realize as much.
+While commentators made jokes about the web being all porn, the truth is communities were developing online.
+These groups exchanged information.
+Unfortunately, a bit of the information consisted of copyrighted works the community did not have authorization to use.

-This procedure is known as the DMCA claim/counter notice process.
-The first step is for a copyright holder to issue a DMCA claim to the website in question.
-The website then automatically and immediately removes the content in question.
-It then also must notify the person who posted the content that a claim has been made.
-This person then has the right to file a “counter notice” in which they essentially contest the infringement claim.
-The site then forwards this notice back to the original complainer who can either drop the matter or pursue a lawsuit against the alleged infringer.
+This procedure is known as the DMCA notice/counter-notice process.
+The first step is for a copyright holder to issue a copyright takedown notice to the DMCA agent service used by the website in question.
+The site then automatically and immediately removes the content in question.
+It then must notify the person who posted the material of the claim.
+This person then has the right to file a “counter-notice” in which they essentially contest the infringement claim.
+The site then forwards this notice to the copyright owner who can either drop the matter or pursue a lawsuit against the alleged infringer.

 An example can clarify how this process works in the real world.
-Let’s assume I see a carton image I think is funny.
+Let’s assume I see a cartoon image I think is funny.
 I copy it and post it to my Facebook account.
-The cartoon creator learns I have done this and considers it copyright infringement.
+The cartoon creator discovers the post and considers it copyright infringement.
 He files a DMCA claim with Facebook.
 Facebook immediately removes my post of the cartoon and alerts me to the claim.
-I then decide to file a counter notice indicating the use of the image constitutes fair use, which Facebook forwards to the cartoon creator.
+I then decide to file a counter-notice indicating the use of the image constitutes fair use, which Facebook forwards to the cartoon creator.
 He then decides to either drop the matter or pursue a lawsuit against me.

 The Repeat Infringer

 Let’s assume I work long and hard to establish a following on Twitter.
 In fact, I build a list of 75,000 followers and use it as the primary revenue source for my business.
-Twitter maintains a repeat infringer policy of terminating any user who receives three successful DMCA complaints in any three year period.
-I start receiving the odd DMCA complaint every so often, but they are obviously not legitimate and appear to have simply been kicked out by some automated program.
-I decide dealing with them isn’t worth my time and just let the content be removed.
+Twitter maintains a repeat infringer policy of terminating any user who receives three successful DMCA complaints in any three-year period.
+I start receiving the odd DMCA complaint every so often, but they are obviously not legitimate and appear to have been generated by some automated program.
+Contesting the notices isn’t worth my time, so I just let Twitter take down the allegedly offending tweets.

-How about a second, very common scenario where DMCA complaints can devastate online businesses?
+How about a second, very typical scenario where DMCA complaints can devastate online businesses?
 Most people don’t realize the DMCA applies to hosting companies as well.

-Let’s assume I have my blog hosted on Blue Host.
+Let’s assume my blog is hosted on Blue Host.
 Someone complains my content is infringing on their copyright.
-Blue Host doesn’t want to be sued, so they respond by taking down my site.
-In this scenario, I obviously need to immediately file a counter notice unless I actually did swipe someone’s content.
+Blue Host responds by taking down my site.
+In this scenario, I obviously need to file a counter-notice immediately unless I did swipe the content of the complaining party.
 Failing to do so means my site will remain down.
 Losing your site certainly qualifies as a disaster in my book.

 Ignore DMCA complaints at your peril.
 The consequences can be harsh.
 Make sure to speak with an attorney familiar with the DMCA to get an analysis of your situation and the options available to you.
 Feel free to contact me today.